demisto/content/Packs/DSPM/Integrations/DSPM/README.md

 ### dspm-get-risk-finding-by-id

 ***
-Retrieves risk details for the provided risk ID.
+Retrieves the details of a risk for the provided risk ID.

 #### Base Command